 Always Available Customer

 While the business analysis is being performed the customer will provide personnel to assist and provide information.
 To avoid significant delays the customer must be willing to dedicate the resources necessary to make the process successful.

 While on-site a small workspace will be required as close as possible to where the work is being performed.
 This is so that work can be observed in the background and questions can be quickly answered while the process is being thought through.

-Download Our Business Analysis Service Outline
+Download Our Consulting Service Outline